-The San Diego Local Agency Formation Commission (LAFCO) will consider recommendations from the Executive Officer in adopting a proposed workplan and budget for 2019-2020.
-The proposed workplan outlines over two dozen specific project goals with one-third tied to preparing scheduled municipal service reviews.
-The proposed budget draws on the workplan and tallies \$1,913,300 in expenses, which represents an overall increase of \$6,607 or 0.3% and tied to adjustments in salaries and benefits.
-A matching amount of revenues and increases therein are also budgeted with one notable internal distinction; agency contributions are set to increase by \$35,806 or 2.2% in conjunction with decreasing the use of reserves by one-third from \$110,000 in 2018-2019 to \$72,600 in 2019-2020.
-Adoption will precede a formal public review and conclude with final actions in April.
+The San Diego County Local Agency Formation Commission (LAFCO) will consider recommendations from the Executive Officer in adopting a final workplan and budget for 2019-2020.
+Both items return following their adoption in draft-form in February and subsequent public review.
+The final workplan is identical to the draft and outlines over two dozen specific project goals with one-third tied to preparing scheduled municipal service reviews.
+The final budget draws on the workplan and is nearly identical to the draft with the exception of adding \$3,000 in expenses to accommodate an increase in membership dues and contributes to an updated budget expense of \$1,916,300; the latter of which produces an overall increase of \$9,607 or 0.5%.
+A matching amount of revenues is also budgeted with agency contributions increasing by 2.3% in step with reducing the amount of reserves used as offsetting revenues.